-Telehealth phone appointments are now available.
+Telehealth phone appointments are still available.

 Our GPs are currently offering Telehealth consultations via 15-minute phone appointments.
 Please note calls from your GP may come from a Private Number (No Caller ID).
 Your GP will call you as close as possible to your Telehealth appointment time.
 Make sure your phone is charged and that you are available to take the call in a quiet and private place.
 Your consent and identity will be confirmed by your GP before your consultation begins.
+Your GP will discuss with you the most appropriate course of care and if a clinical in-person face-to-face appointment at the medical centre is needed.

 Common conditions appropriate for a Telehealth phone consultation include: